THE HOLY GITA

 Text in English:

-When your understanding transcends the taint of delusion, then shall you gain indifference to things heard and those yet to be heard.
+then shall you gain indifference to things heard and those yet to be heard.

 COMMENTARY BY SWAMI CHIDBHAVANANDA: